nathanjhood/OrfanidisBiquad/README.md

 ![Workbench](https://github.com/StoneyDSP/OrfanidisBiquad/blob/0a9c1168752616b455d68b52a2b0b841102dfa16/Res/Workbench%20-%20Bypass%20(coded%20by%20StoneyDSP).png)

-For any readers unfamiliar with Reaktor Core, this symbol legend may help fill in a few blanks;
+For any readers unfamiliar with Reaktor Core, please keep in mind that signal flows from left (input) to right (output).
+In addition to the math operators connecting inputs to outputs, we have a few macros that may raise queries - this symbol legend may help fill in a few blanks;

 ![legend](https://github.com/StoneyDSP/OrfanidisBiquad/blob/0a9c1168752616b455d68b52a2b0b841102dfa16/Res/Workbench%20-%20Legend%20(coded%20by%20StoneyDSP).png)

+Now I shall use a combination of visuals and pseudo-code to re-create and further investigate our various transformations available within the test plugin.

 # Creating the transformations - Direct Form I;